Ask a doctor about a prescription for TRILEPTAL 60 mg/ml ORAL SUSPENSION

 Consult your doctor or pharmacist before starting to take Trileptal:

-The risk of severe skin reactions in Han Chinese or Thai patients associated with carbamazepine or chemically related compounds can be predicted by blood tests in these patients.
-Your doctor will advise if a blood test is necessary before taking oxcarbazepine.
+The risk of serious skin reactions in Han Chinese or Thai patients associated with carbamazepine or chemically related compounds can be predicted by blood tests.
+Your doctor will advise you if a blood test is necessary before taking oxcarbazepine.

-If you experience any of the following symptoms after taking Trileptal, inform your doctor immediately or go to the nearest hospital emergency department:
+If you notice any of the following symptoms after taking Trileptal, inform your doctor immediately or go to the Emergency Department of the nearest hospital:

 For treatment in children, your doctor may recommend monitoring thyroid function before and during treatment.